OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

 ```
 $ ssh pi@192.168.1.38
 ```
-You're now connected on the Raspberry Pi
+It will prompt you for the password **you** created when flashing the SD Card.
+You're now connected on the Raspberry Pi.
 ```
 $ mkdir BME280
 ```